jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 ----

 The ``duration`` :ref:`function<functions>` has only been tested with timestamps that have random hours and ``00`` as minutes.
-For it to meet the requirements, it should accept timestamps with random hours and random minutes.
+For it to meet the requirements, it should accept timestamps where both hours and minutes are random.

 .. _test_duration_w_hours_and_minutes_red: